munnich/psil/README.md

 The analysis algorithm, which should be wrapped inside a function called `analyze`, needs to take an array containing the audio recording, an integer for the sampling frequency, and then the aforementioned arguments returned by the calibration function.

-Within the analysis file, a global variable called `segment_length` needs to be specified.
-As its name implies, this is the length of audio recording segments that the algorithm function will be run over.
+Within the analysis file, a function called `default_segment_length` needs to exist.
+As its name implies, this returns the length of audio recording segments that the algorithm function will be run over.

 An example mode can be found in `modes/example`.